William Blacker (politician)

-He was heavily involved in Freemasonry: he was a member of the Order of Foresters from age 18 until his death, was the secretary of Court Aldinga for 28 years until his retirement in 1909, and was involved in various capacities with the Loyal Willunga Lodge and Manchester Unity.
-In public life, he was a member of the volunteer force at Yankalilla until its disbandment, was secretary of the local agricultural and horticultural society for more than twenty years, was a justice of the piece for thirty years, secretary to the agricultural bureau for six years, and was chairman of the Willunga School Board of Advice for eleven years.
-He was also active in local government, serving variously as councillor, auditor and clerk of the District Council of Willunga.
+He was heavily involved in Freemasonry: he was a member of the Order of Foresters from age 18 until his death, served as secretary of Court Aldinga for 28 years until his retirement in 1909, and held various positions with the Loyal Willunga Lodge and Manchester Unity.
+In public life, he was a member of the volunteer force at Yankalilla until its disbandment, was secretary of the local agricultural and horticultural society for more than twenty years, was a justice of the peace for thirty years, secretary to the agricultural bureau for six years, and was chairman of the Willunga School Board of Advice for eleven years.
+He was also active in local government, serving variously as a councillor, auditor and clerk of the District Council of Willunga.

 He was elected to the House of Assembly in an 1892 by-election, and was re-elected in that seat three times, topping the poll on each occasion.
 When that seat was amalgamated with two others in 1902, he contested and won Alexandra and held it until his death.
 He was described as a "staunch liberal" and a member of the country grouping of members with Richard Butler and Archibald Peake.
 In parliament, he was a leading advocate of the construction of the Willunga railway line.

 He died in office while visiting McLaren Flat in 1913, having been in poor health for some time.
 He was buried in the Willunga Anglican Cemetery.
 Upon his death, The Chronicle stated of Blacker that there were "few centres in the country in which Mr. Blacker was not well known and popular".
 The newspaper described Blacker as having "a ragged speaking style, and made no attempt at rhetoric, but he had a spontaneous eloquence which always ensured a hearing, and his utterances in the House were greatly enjoyed".